Sunday, 25 October 2020

 Empire of Ranjit Singh in 1839.
 (By then Dogras had not made much progress in conquering Ladakh and Gilgit / Baltistan)

-At this point, the power of the Sikhs was at its zenith, but the signs that were already indicating towards an ominous future were quite visible.
-During the last forty years, since 1799, the year Ranjit Singh captured the throne of Lahore, the political situation in India had completely changed.
-Mysore, Bengal and Awadh had fallen and Nizam of Deccan was already part of British India, since then powerful Maratha confederacy had been thoroughly defeated and subdued and the Rajput states too had come under the protection of the British.
-Now everybody was expecting that the next target would be the last remaining independent state of Punjab.
-Especially after the fall of Sindh in 1843, no doubt whatsoever remained.
-British authorities too were eager to expand their control up to the “natural” frontiers of India i.e. Indus river or Khyber pass to be precise.
-The British were bidding their time and they did not have to wait for long.
+At this point, the power of the Sikhs was at its zenith, but signs of an ominous future were already visible.
+During the last forty years, since 1799, the year Ranjit Singh captured the throne of Lahore, the political situation in India had undergone a complete transformation.
+Mysore, Bengal, and Awadh had fallen, and the Nizam of Deccan had already become part of British India.
+The once-powerful Maratha confederacy had been thoroughly defeated and subdued, and the Rajput states had also come under British protection.

 Samadhi of Mahraja Ranjit Singh, Lahore.